Farg245/EnergyLive2022/microservice07/README.md

 ## Microservice07 - Update

-Το συγκεκριμένο microservice υλοποιεί update των δεδομένων της βάσης.
+This microservice implements update of the database data.